jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 ## Transportation

-We opted to not rent a car for this trip as we had read that we wouldn't need one.
-We managed without one but if I did this trip again I would rent a car.
-A car would have opened up some more areas and made the approach to others much shorter.
-While the hikes to sectors we climbed weren't too bad, a car would have transformed the hikes from 40-50 minutes to 10-15.
+We opted to not rent a car as we had read that we wouldn't need one.
+We managed without one but next time I would rent a car.
+A car would have let us climb in more areas and would have made the approach to others much shorter.
+A car would have reduced the hikes from 40-50 minutes to 10-15.

-I'd rent a car in Malaga instead of Madrid even if I flew into Madrid.
-The train ride from Madrid to Malaga was enjoyable and I don't think driving from Madrid would have saved time.
-The train ride also give some time to sleep.
+Even if I flew into Madrid, I'd rent a car in Malaga.
+The train ride from Madrid to Malaga was enjoyable and driving from Madrid would not have saved time.
+The train ride also provides some time to sleep.
 I wouldn't have wanted to drive from Madrid to El Chorro after flying overnight to Madrid.

 The train system was pretty easy to navigate.
 Be warned, if you opt to take a train from Malaga to El Chorro there are fairly limited departure time options.